KamenBlackRX/PortifolioRNN/README.md

 2.**Dependencies**

-Marvin builder needs a few depencies to run. the follwing command will install all deps in system target!
+Builder needs a few depencies to run. the follwing command will install all deps in system target!

 ***Update package list***